 Privately I live in an old townhouse in Aarhus with my fiancee and 3 kids.
+I’m quite involved in folkeskolen (link to my Danish site).

 T-Systems in Germany interviewed me on enterprise messaging and quoted me in their whitepaper on the topic.
 See Enterprise messaging – an integrated part of work